manojsaharan01/aicompany/README.md

 We aim to make AI accessible, understandable, and actionable, enabling even the smallest teams to leverage AI technologies to drive innovation, efficiency, and growth.

 ## Mission
 To democratize AI by making it accessible, understandable, and usable for everyone, regardless of their background in technology.
-We aim to break down barriers to AI entry and foster an inclusive community where diverse perspectives contribute to the development and ethical use of AI technologies.
+We aim to break down barriers to AI entry and foster an inclusive community where diverse perspectives contribute to AI technologies' development and ethical use.

 ## Vision
 To create a future where AI technologies are developed and used in a way that benefits all of society, promoting fairness, transparency, and inclusivity.
 We envision a world where AI serves as a tool for enhancing human capabilities and addressing global challenges.

+## Road Map
+Visit the Project Road Map under the [Road_Map ](Road_Map.md) section to be updated.

 <p style="text-align: right;"><a href="#table-of-contents">^ Back to Contents ^</a></p>